kefi999/kefi999/README.md

 <br />
 <br />
 ---
-  <b>Please check my Portfolio page!
-It contains bunch of stuff I worked on so far!</b>
+  <b>Please check my Repos!
+They contain bunch of stuff I worked on so far!</b>
 ---

   <br />